earthlab/earthlab.github.io/org/earth-analytics/week-5.md

 Create a map of our SJER study area as follows:

 1. Import the `madera-county-roads/tl_2013_06039_roads.shp` layer located in your week4 data download.
 Adjust line width as necessary.
-2. Create a map that shows the madera roads layer, sjer plot locations and the sjer_aoi boundary.
+2. Create a map that shows the madera roads layer, sjer plot locations and the sjer_aoi boundary (sjer_crop.shp).
 3. Plot the roads by road type and the plots by plot type.
 4. Add a **title** to your plot.